wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ## Set Up a DropwizardMetricsReporter

-This SDK provides a `DropwizardMetricsReporter` for reporting metrics and histograms to Wavefront.
+This SDK provides a `DropwizardMetricsReporter` to report metrics and histograms to Wavefront.

 The steps for creating a `DropwizardMetricsReporter` are:
 1. Create a `DropwizardMetricsReporter.Builder` instance.
-2. Optionally use the builder to configure the `DropwizardMetricsReporter`.
+2. Optionally, use the builder to configure the `DropwizardMetricsReporter`.
-3. Create a `WavefrontSender` for sending data to Wavefront.
+3. Create a `WavefrontSender` to send data to Wavefront.
 4. Use the builder to create a `DropwizardMetricsReporter` with the `WavefrontSender`.

-For the details of each step, see the sections below.
+For details of each step, see the sections below.

 ### Step 1: Create a Builder for a DropwizardMetricsReporter